Category

 Blog-CTA-Sidebar-Graphic-BusinessTravel-Safety-Template

 Business travel is a large part of many corporate jobs today—but how should businesses go about protecting their employees when emergencies happen away from the home office?
-Worryingly, the Global Business Travel Association found that 46% of those who travel for work don’t have a corporate travel safety plan in hand.
+Worryingly, the Global Business Travel Association found that 46% of those who travel for work don’t have a corporate travel safety plan.

 In this article, we’ll explore why every company needs a corporate travel safety plan and share 20 essential business travel safety tips that will help keep employees safe while traveling.